Israel–Malaysia relations: Commercial relations

 A 2002 report on Israel's trade relations with Indonesia and Malaysia from Israel's Ministry of Industry, Trade and Labour advised Israelis interested in conducting business with Malaysian companies that "there is no opposition to trade and commercial relations as long as a low profile is kept."
 The same report stated that Israel's Intel factory accounted for some 98% of Israel's exports to Malaysia between 1999 and 2002.
-Thus in 1999 Israeli exports to Malaysia were worth $107 million – $5.3 million excluding Intel.
-That year Israeli imports from Malaysia were worth $23.6 million.
-In 2000 Israeli exports to Malaysia were worth $732 million—$4.7 million excluding Intel.
+Thus in 1999, Israeli exports to Malaysia were worth $107 million – $5.3 million excluding Intel.
+That year, Israeli imports from Malaysia were worth $23.6 million.
+In 2000, Israeli exports to Malaysia were worth $732 million—$4.7 million excluding Intel.
 Israeli imports from Malaysia were worth $25.9 million.
-In 2001 Israeli exports to Malaysia were worth $615.5 million—$4.7 million excluding Intel.
+In 2001, Israeli exports to Malaysia were worth $615.5 million—$4.7 million excluding Intel.
 Israeli exports from Malaysia were worth $26.3 million.

 Figures released by Israel's Central Bureau of Statistics showed that trade between Israel and Malaysia in 2008–2011 fluctuated considerably.
 In 2008, Israeli exports to Malaysia came to $30.2 million while Israel imported goods worth $100.6 million.
 In 2009, Israel exported $116.8 million worth of goods to Malaysia and imported goods worth $68.5 million.
 In 2010, Israel's exports to Malaysia grew to $798 million and imports grew to $85 million.
 2011 saw Israel export goods to Malaysia worth $716.4 million and import goods worth $93.6 million.
-A report compiled by the European Commission indicated that in 2010 Malaysia ranked 15th among Israel's major trade partners, accounting for 0.8% (€667.6 million) of Israel's trade in that year.
-For Malaysia, trade with Israel is included in "Other countries" section.
+A report compiled by the European Commission indicated that in 2010, Malaysia ranked 15th among Israel's major trade partners, accounting for 0.8% (€667.6 million) of Israel's trade in that year.
+For Malaysia, trade with Israel is included in the "Other countries" section.

-Since 2014, Malaysian Non-governmental organisation (NGOs) such as Boycott Divestment and Sanctions (BDS) Malaysia, AMAN Palestine, Aqsa Syarif, Persatuan Pengguna Islam Malaysia and Viva Palestina Malaysia called for boycott of Israel-linked companies and Israeli products when Gaza–Israel conflict heightens.
+Since 2014, Malaysian non-governmental organisation (NGOs) such as Boycott Divestment and Sanctions (BDS) Malaysia, AMAN Palestine, Aqsa Syarif, Persatuan Pengguna Islam Malaysia and Viva Palestina Malaysia have called for a boycott of Israel-linked companies and Israeli products when Gaza-Israel conflict heightens.
 On 2 August 2014, "Save the Children of Gaza" was held by Viva Palestina Malaysia and Aqsa Syariff where 15,000 supporters gathered to show solidarity towards the Gaza people.
-Among the products boycotted include: Victoria's Secret, Starbucks, McDonald's, Nestle, Coca-Cola, Kotex, and Marks and Spencer.
-A study conducted in 2017 showed that Muslim counterparts is more likely to join the boycott effort when compared to non-Muslims, although there are some of them who expressed doubt on the effectiveness of boycott in hampering Israel's economy.
-The boycott movements also lacks organisation.
+Among the products boycotted are Victoria's Secret, Starbucks, McDonald's, Nestle, Coca-Cola, Kotex, and Marks and Spencer.
+A study conducted in 2017 showed that Muslim counterparts are more likely to join the boycott effort when compared to non-Muslims, although there are some of them who expressed doubt on the effectiveness of the boycott in hampering Israel's economy.
+The boycott movements also lack organisation.